Copenhagen Declaration

 Speech during Blue Justice Conference 2020

-We, the Ministers of Benin, Chile, Costa Rica, Faroe Islands, Fiji, Ghana, Greenland, Honduras, Iceland, Indonesia, Kiribati, Liberia, Maldives, Marshall Islands, Mexico, Mozambique, Myanmar, Namibia, Nauru, Nicaragua, Norway, Palau, Panama, Philippines, São Tomè and Principe, Scotland, Seychelles, Solomon Islands, South Africa, Sri Lanka, Timor Leste and Uruguay;1
+We, the Ministers of Angola, the Bahamas, Belize, Benin, Brazil, Cape Verde Islands, Chile, Colombia, Costa Rica, Cote d’Ivoire, Dominica, Faroe Islands, Fiji, Ghana, Greenland, Grenada, Guinea, Guyana, Honduras, Iceland, Indonesia, Jamaica, Kiribati, Liberia, Madagascar, Maldives, Mauritania, Marshall Islands, Mexico, Montserrat, Mozambique, Namibia, Nauru, Nicaragua, Nigeria, Norway, Palau, Panama, Philippines, Saint Kitts and Nevis, Saint Lucia, Saint Vincent and the Grenadines, São Tomè and Principe, Senegal, Scotland, Seychelles, Solomon Islands, Somalia, South Africa, Suriname, Sri Lanka, Timor Leste, Trinidad and Tobago, Turks and Caicos Islands, Tuvalu and Uruguay

 Encourage other Ministers to support this non-legally binding declaration.